futurestudio/hapi-authorized-scope/README.md

 ## Introduction
-The `hapi-authorized-scope` plugin determines and stores the scope that authorized an authenticated request in `request.auth.authorizedScope`.
-In hapi, you'll find all auth-related details in `request.auth`, that's the reason this plugin adds the `authorizedScope` property there:
+The `hapi-authorized-scope` plugin determines and stores the scope that authorized an authenticated request.
+You'll find the scope authorizing the request in `request.auth.authorizedScope`.

+In hapi, you’ll find all auth-related details in `request.auth`, that’s the reason this plugin adds the `authorizedScope` property there:

 ```js
 {